 Etymology

-The specific epithet "macrocentra (mak-roh-SEN-truh)" means "large centers" and refers to the long central spines in areoles on the upper one-fourth to one-half of the pads or only on the upper margin.
+The specific epithet "macrocentra (pronounced mak-roh-SEN-truh)" means "large centers" and refers to the long central spines in areoles on the upper one-fourth to one-half of the pads or only on the upper margin.

 Origin

-Opuntia macrocentra is native to native to the United States (Arizona, New Mexico, Texas) and northern Mexico (Sonora, Chihuahua, Coahuila, and Durango).
-It grows on sandy desert flats, rocky hills, or valley grasslands at elevations from 2,000 to 5,000 feet (610 to 1,520 m).
+Opuntia macrocentra is native to the United States (Arizona, New Mexico, Texas) and northern Mexico (Sonora, Chihuahua, Coahuila, and Durango).
+It grows on sandy desert flats, rocky hills, or valley grasslands at elevations ranging from 2,000 to 5,000 feet (610 to 1,520 m).

 Description

-Opuntia macrocentra is a shrubby cactus with erect to decumbent branches composed of flat green pads with purple near areoles and margins and long dark spines, usually only on the uppermost areoles.
-It grows up to 3.3 feet (1 m) tall.
+Opuntia macrocentra is a shrubby cactus with erect to decumbent branches that consist of green stem segments (pads) with purple coloring near the areoles and along the margins.
+It can grow up to 3.3 feet (1 m) tall.
 The purple color becomes more evident under drought or cold stress.
-The pads are rounded, up to 8 inches (20 cm) in diameter, and usually slightly wider than long.
+The pads are flat, egg-shaped to subcircular, and can reach up to 8 inches (20 cm) in diameter.
 The areoles bear 1 to 4 reddish-brown to almost black, at least basally, central spines and many reddish-brown to yellow glochids.
-The spines are up to 4.8 inches (12 cm) long.
+The spines are typically found on the uppermost areoles and can grow up to 4.8 inches (12 cm) long.

-Flowers are yellow with a bright red center and appear in spring and summer.
-They are up to 3.2 inches (8 cm) long and nearly equal in diameter.
-Fruits are spineless, red to purplish, obovoid to barrel-shaped, up to 1.6 inches (4 cm) long and up to 1.2 inches (3 cm) in diameter, and contain pale purple pulp and yellowish seeds.
+During the spring and summer, Opuntia macrocentra produces yellow flowers with a striking red center.
+The flowers can reach up to 3.2 inches (8 cm) in length and nearly equal in diameter.
+The edible fruits are spineless, red to purplish, inversely egg-shaped to barrel-shaped, and contain pale purple pulp and yellowish seeds.
+They can grow up to 1.6 inches (4 cm) long and up to 1.2 inches (3 cm) in diameter.

 How to Grow and Care for Opuntia macrocentra

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
-For a potted plant, never let the container sit in water.
-Suspend watering in winter.
+If potted, never let the container sit in water.
+During the winter, suspend the watering.

-Fertilizing: O. macrocentra does not need fertilizer when planted in the ground.
-However, in a container, the plant will benefit from fertilization during the growing season.
+Fertilizing: Opuntia macrocentra does not need fertilizer when planted in the ground.
+However, if grown in a container, it will benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.

-Repotting: Repot only when your O. macrocentra becomes potbound or is too large and unstable in its container.
+Repotting: Repot only when the cactus becomes potbound or is too large and unstable in its container.
 Choose a slightly larger container with drainage holes at the bottom.
 The best time for repotting is late winter or early spring.

 Learn more at How to Grow and Care for Opuntia.